Alpaca Care & Alpaca Information

 There are many differences between alpacas and llamas.
 Both alpacas and llamas were domesticated by the Andean peoples over 5000 years ago.
 The Incas raised the selective breeding of alpacas and llamas to an art.
 They bred alpacas as a producer of luxury fiber.
 They worked to create the greatest density of soft, warm fiber per alpaca possible.
 They also bred out the coarse guard hair in the “blanket” area of the alpacas.
 The llama was bred as a pack animal.
 For this reason, llamas are much larger animals than alpacas, with far less density of fiber per animal and with the coarse guard hairs left in place to protect the llama’s back against the rubbing of the pack.

 Llamas are, on average, roughly twice as large as alpacas.
 While adult, male alpacas can produce up to 13 lbs. of fiber each, adult male llamas can produce up to 4 lbs.
-The llama also has a different look to the face, ears and body.
-Llamas and alpacas can interbreed and produce fertile offspring but the resulting "intermediate" animal does not have the quality of fiber of an alpaca nor the strength of a llama.
+The llama also has a different look to the face, ears, and body.
+Llamas and alpacas can interbreed and produce fertile offspring but the resulting “intermediate” animal does not have the quality of fiber of an alpaca nor the strength of a llama.
 In recent years, some llama breeders have begun the slow process of trying to breed their animals for better fiber quality and less guard hair.
-I have seen some gorgeous llama fiber but it is usually more slick like suri fiber, not crimpy like huacaya fiber.
-Check out this photo of a llama and alpacas together if you want to see the difference.
+I have seen some gorgeous llama fiber but it is usually slicker like Suri fiber, not crimpy like huacaya fiber.

 There are two breeds of alpaca, the Suri and the Huacaya.
 The link to the left will take you to a page with photos and descriptions of both types.